 Using the questionnaire

-As an alternative to using the editing suite, we have a different way of creating a profile, via a questionnaire.
+As an alternative to using the editing suite, we have a different way of creating a convention, via a questionnaire.
 This method is faster and easier, and as such is definitely more beginner friendly.
-However, it is less customisable, and as such further edits may be necessary in the editing suite in order to create a profile which is perfect for your business.
+However, it is less customisable, and as such further edits may be necessary in the editing suite in order to create a convention which is perfect for your business.